osulumilous/LumilousSwticher/README.md

-# Ainu Switcher
+# Varkaria Switcher
-This is the source of Ainu switcher!
+This is the source of Varkaria switcher!